criszelaya24/sinatra/README.md

 * shotgun app.rb -p NUMBER_PORT (example 8080)

 ```
-This goal of this project is to introduce you to the web world by using ruby, sinatra as framework and the best practices!
+The goal of this project is to introduce you to the web world by using ruby, sinatra as framework and the best practices!
 ```